How to reduce air infiltration and condensation in your home

 Gas fill, coatings (glazes), and window styles all affect energy efficiency.
 Did you know?
 Air leakage rates vary relative to the window operating type (fixed, casement, double-hung, sliding, etc.).

 The American Architectural Manufacturers Association (AAMA) notes that regional climate — and even window location — affect your window’s air infiltration potential.

 How to reduce condensation formation

 Like air infiltration, you want to limit condensation whenever possible.
-Outside temps are low during the winter, it’s warm and humid inside and this can be a tough task.
+Outside temperatures are low during the winter, and when it’s warm and humid inside, this can be a tough task.

 The surfaces of old single-glazed or single-pane windows are the most likely places to see condensation form in your home.
 Touch the surface on a cold day — much cooler than your walls, right?
 You can understand why condensation forms when moist air hits these cold windows.